Lacks Heading

 pupu ALSO: puupuu. naming-word. being associated with initiation ceremonies.
 People prefer to avoid naming mythical beings such as pupu/puupuu and thuwi.
 Instead they refer to them as wanta/waanta, i.e. 'ulgy ones' (even when speaking English).

 purrpil naming-word. pillow to beat time for songs.
+Source: Ngiyampaa: The Language of the Wangaaybuwan, page 307.
 Tamsin Donaldson writes: 'Time was kept [for songs] by thumping a small burbil [purrpil] or "pillow" of crumpled rag.
 Informants do not know what the pillow was made of before rag was available.
 Women sang and "beat their rugs" according to Matthews (1897:128)'.
 (Ngiyampaa: The Language of the Wangaaybuwan, page 307)

 purrpilaka doing-word. will beat time, might beat time.
 See: purrpira See: purrpiya See: purrpiyaa See: purrpiyi See: purrpil